 Before you start, you should see your camera activated.
 If not, the browser might be requesting access to your camera and microphone, so grant that first.

 If you're not seeing the filters already applied, but rather just your standard webcam view then click the three dots on the right-hand side of the camera view to access the menu.

 If you've clicked to join a call already, you can change your camera following the same steps.
-In the bottom of the window you should see the buttons to mute your microphone, hang-up and turn video on/off.
-On the right-hand side you'll see the menu dots there, click that and follow the steps above.
+At the bottom of the window, you should see the buttons to mute your microphone, hang up and turn video on/off.
+On the right-hand side, you'll see the menu dots there, click that and follow the steps above.
 Enjoy!